Extended Zeilberger's Algorithm for Identities on Bernoulli and Euler Polynomials: Euler Number and Polynomial Identities

 Therefore,

 It is easy to check that $R(k,l)$ satisfies the same recurrence relation.
 To check the initial values, we have

 as desired.

 Our approach can also be applied to identities involving products of the Euler polynomials and the Bernoulli polynomials.
 We take the following identity of Sun and Pan \cite[Theorem 1.1]{sunpan06} as an example.
+Note that in Sun and Pan's identity, the variables $r, s$ and $t$ should be real numbers.

-\begin{thm} Let $n\in \mathbb{Z}^{+},\ r,s,t \geq 0$, $r+s+t=n-1$ and $x+y+z=1$, then
+\begin{thm} Let $n\in \mathbb{Z}^{+}$, $r+s+t=n-1$ and $x+y+z=1$, then

 \end{thm}

 \pf Denote the two sums on the left hand side of the above identity \eqref{bereuleride} by $S(n,r,s)$ and $T(n,r,s)$ respectively.
 Let $L(n,r,s)=S(n,r,s)-T(n,r,s)$, and denote the right hand side of \eqref{bereuleride} by $R(n,r,s)$.
 Note that